 Looks like sheep breeding season just started in Co.
 Carlow.
-Everywhere in the pastures you can see white spots in the distance walking in groups on the grass.
+Everywhere in the pastures, you can see white spots in the distance walking in groups on the grass.
 While I am already used to the presence of adult sheep.
 The little ones that have just been born recently make me take out my camera.
 No wonder, lambs are wonderful.

 Lambing season is generally February to March in Ireland.

 Farmers in Ireland paint their sheep in order.
 To keep track of which sheep belong to which farmer and/or to which field.
-And also they are painted for help with breeding.
+And also they are painted to help with breeding.
 A permeable bag containing paint is hung underneath the neck of a ram.
 And released into a field of ewes for mating.
 As the ram mounts a ewe.
 The bag of paint leaves a mark on the back of the ewe.
-Signalling later to the farmer which females are ready to be moved to another field.
+Signaling later to the farmer which females are ready to be moved to another field.